wp-plugins/simple-subscribe/readme.txt

 This is what I plan to implement in upcoming versions of **Simple Subscribe**, those things in bold are priority!

 1. **E-mail queque,** so we won't overkill the server with thousands of subscribers.
-1. E-mail anyone - or group of e-mail directly, with direct message from WP Dashboard.
 1. Subscribe - **select digest category**
 1. Subscribe - select digest post type (post / page ... others)
 1. Ability to edit subscribers